How to Grow Weed in South AfricaGianenzo Sapgnuolo

 Orgasoilux – Living Super Soil (30L)R240.00 Incl

 Cannabis plants reaching up to 2m tall require a massive amount of nutrients.
 The three most well-known plant nutrients are Nitrogen(N), Phosphorus(P) and Potassium(K).
 In addition to these three primary nutrients, plants require 10 other nutrients for healthy development.

 The type of nutrients you use for your ladies is up to how you grow and the stage of your grow.
 Cannabis nutrients are broken up into 3 main categories; ‘Grow’, ‘Bloom’ and ‘Micro‘.
 Depending on the stage of growth, each type of nutrient is designed to provide a different ratio of the 13 nutrients.
 Nutrients are further broken into ‘Organic‘ and ‘Inorganic‘, based on the way they were created.

 The use of these nutrients requires a good understanding of what they are and how they work.

 Inorganic nutrients are in an activated form, they are rapidly absorbed by the roots and converted to new growth.
-The over use of salt based inorganic nutrients can cause the soil to become increasingly toxic over time.
-Soils saturated with salts cause organic nutrients to be unavailable and damages plants roots and leaves.
+The overuse of salt-based inorganic nutrients can cause the soil to become increasingly toxic over time.
+Soils saturated with salts cause organic nutrients to be unavailable and damages plant roots and leaves.